jmadupalli/DChat/README.md

 ### React Client:

 The user does not directly interact with the blockchain/smart contract himself, It is done through the React client.
-React UI is connected to our hardhat local node which then interacts with the smart contract using the EthersJS library based on user interactions.
+React UI is connected to the blockchain network using web3modal (exposes wallet provider), and the smart contract invocations using the EthersJS library based on user interactions.
 We lookup the user name based on recipients address, and fetch the user's public key on the client.
 We encrypt and decrypt messages using public key, and private key on the react side as well.

 ### File Sharing (Pinata):